This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Although traveling solo on this trip, I could see this hotel appealing to either business travelers, leisure travelers and families like mine – I know my kids would be hard to drag out of the heated swimming pool and whirlpool spa!
+Although traveling solo on this trip, I could see this hotel appealing to business travelers, leisure travelers, and families like mine – I know my kids would be hard to drag out of the heated swimming pool and whirlpool spa!

-Not too mention the complimentary Sonoran hot breakfast buffet featuring a selection of breakfast meats, potatoes, fresh seasonal fruit, yogurt, and more.
+Not to mention the complimentary Sonoran hot breakfast buffet featuring a selection of breakfast meats, potatoes, fresh seasonal fruit, yogurt, and more.

 If you’re like me, you might be wondering what to do in Tucson on a Sunday afternoon?

 Well, considering I arrived on a Sunday, aka NFL Sunday, and I love my football and it’s not often I get to visit a brewery kid-free, seeking out a place to watch the game whilst sampling a few local craft brews was hard to resist.